-How Ceros Gives Security Teams Visibility and Control Over Claude Code AI Agents
+How Security Teams Can Gain Visibility and Control Over Claude Code AI Agents

 As AI coding agents like Anthropic's Claude Code proliferate across enterprise environments, security teams face an unprecedented challenge: managing non-human actors that operate entirely outside traditional identity and access controls.
-Ceros emerges as a critical solution, providing the visibility and control mechanisms needed to secure this new frontier of enterprise computing.
+This creates a critical need for new visibility and control mechanisms to secure this new frontier of enterprise computing.

 The Invisible AI Agent Problem